 Ulf Lindblom was a Swedish neurologist with an interest in the neurophysiology of the somatosensory nervous system.
 Some of his research dealt with the influence of the brainstem on spinal cord dorsum responses.
 Lindblom had a rare talent for developing collaborations, and as a co-founder of IASP, was a key person in creating this spirit within IASP.
 Lindblom served on the IASP Council for 20 years and was a past IASP president.

 The recipient is given the opportunity to present their research at the IASP World Congress on Pain.
-The recipient also receives a plaque, economy airfare to the Congress, Congress registration, and Congress accommodation expenses, and a cash award of US$2,500.
+The recipient also receives a plaque, economy airfare to the Congress, Congress registration, and Congress accommodation expenses, and a cash prize of US$2,500.

 Prize Eligibility Requirements